jewettaij/visfd/README.md

 low-pass, high-pass,
 thresholding,
 brightness inversions,
 fluctuations,
 [generalized Gaussian blur](https://en.wikipedia.org/wiki/Generalized_normal_distribution#Version_1),
 [DoG](https://en.wikipedia.org/wiki/Difference_of_Gaussians),
 [LoG](https://en.wikipedia.org/wiki/Blob_detection#The_Laplacian_of_Gaussian),
 [Ridge-detection](https://en.wikipedia.org/wiki/Ridge_detection),
 and
 [3D tensor voting](https://www.cs.stevens.edu/~mordohai/public/TensorVotingTutorial_2007.pdf)
 filters.)*

 Documentation for this program is located [here](./doc/doc_filter_mrc.md).
 The source code for the filters used by this program is located
 [here](./lib/visfd/).
 This program currently only supports the .mrc/.rec image file format.

 ## combine_mrc
-**combine_mrc** is a program for combining two volumetric images (i.e. tomograms, both of identical size) into one image/tomogram, using a combination of addition, multiplication, and thresholding operations.
+**combine_mrc** is a program for combining two volumetric images (i.e. tomograms, both of identical size) into one image/tomogram, using a combination of addition, subtraction, multiplication, division, and thresholding operations.
 These features can be used perform binary operations between two images (which are similar to "**and**", "**or**", and "**not**" operations.)
 Documentation for this program is located [here](./doc/doc_combine_mrc.md).